bhardy/lottery-react/README.md

 # Weighted Lottery
 A simple web application to create a random weighted lottery.

+## TODO
+- UI to active history states and make it clear that you can't draw while in the past
+- ability to save team list
+- help tips / wizard
+- mobile styles
+- change 're-draw' treatment in team list

 ## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).